- The Risk Management Society (RIMS)

 Warren A. Koshofer

-While Warren's cases primarily touch upon the insurance, environmental, and hospitality industries, he has also had several landmark victories in the manufacturing, chemical, and oil and gas sectors in litigation alleging product liability exposure.
-Likewise, Warren regularly handles disputes at the intersection of law and science.
+While Warren's cases primarily touch upon the insurance, environmental, manufacturing, financial and hospitality industries, he has also had several landmark victories in the chemical, energy, oil and gas sectors in litigation alleging, among other things, toxic exposures, product defects and Proposition 65 violations.
+Indeed, Warren regularly handles disputes that are at the intersection of law and science.

-Warren has long been involved with various civic and community organizations, and has served as a board member for the United Way, the Make-a-Wish Foundation and the March of Dimes.
-He has also contributed to the youth of Southern California by serving on the boards of several different youth sports leagues.
+Warren has long been involved with various civic, charitable and community organizations.
+He has served as a board member for the United Way, the Make-a-Wish Foundation and the March of Dimes, and as a Board Member and coach for local sports (football, baseball and softball) leagues.

-Over the years, Warren has been recognized by Martindale-Hubbell as an AV (Preeminent) peer-rated attorney, the highest possible Martindale attorney rating for legal ability and professional ethics, and has been named to the list of Southern California Super Lawyers and in the Marquis’ “Who’s Who in Law.”
+Over the years, Warren has been recognized by Martindale-Hubbell as an AV (Preeminent) peer-rated attorney, the highest possible Martindale attorney rating for legal ability and professional ethics and has been named to the list of Super Lawyers and in the Marquis’ “Who’s Who in Law.”

 Acquisitions: Represented a prominent hotel and gaming corporation in the acquisition of competing corporations and hotel properties and the disposition of various hospitality and gaming related properties and businesses.
 The value of the acquisitions and dispositions exceeded $100M.